kutaslab/fitgrid/docs/source/installation.rst

 Python and R libraries.
 You don't want them to clash with your existing installation.

-To create a new environment, in your shell run:
+To create a new environment, on the command line run:

 .. code-block:: console

-    conda create -n fitgrid
+    $ conda create -n fitgrid

 Now activate the environment:

 .. code-block:: console

-    conda activate fitgrid
+    $ conda activate fitgrid

 This creates an empty environment called `fitgrid`.
 To install `fitgrid`, run:

 .. code-block:: console

-    conda install -c kutaslab fitgrid
+    $ conda install -c kutaslab fitgrid

 The installation might take several minutes, but when it's done you are ready to go.